 Mondays at Melton are an outgrowth of the West Chester Green Team and the Melton Center’s collaboration on their first annual community garden program.
 WCU Professor Ashlie Delshad advises the gardeners, who are enjoying a bountiful harvest.
 Snacking on cherry tomatoes they pick themselves, the children learned when and how to harvest from their own gardens.

 Mondays at Melton were sponsored by the Melton Center and the WC Green Team.
+For our August 2 program “A Glimpse of Japan,” see here.
 For more information on Mondays at Melton and the WC Green Team’s related community gardening program, type “Melton” in the Search box in the right sidebar or contact Margaret Hudgings, firstname.lastname@example.org.